 An enema is a great way to stimulate a bowel movement.
 It will not cleanse the entire intestine nor will it condition the muscle.
 However, it can bring instant relief when you are “in a bind” and when you know how to give yourself an enema!

-TOP 5 YOU NEED TO GIVE YOURSELF AN ENEMA
+TOP 5 THINGS YOU NEED TO GIVE YOURSELF AN ENEMA

 - An elevated surface to place the bucket or hang the bag if self-administered.
-The enema bag should be suspended no more than 18-24 inches above the level of the rectum.
+The enema should be suspended no more than 18-24 inches above the level of the rectum.

 - A good location: The best place to give yourself an enema is in the bathroom, either lying on a bathmat or in the bathtub on a towel.
 You can also give yourself an enema on a bed with a towel underneath you.
 Use a pad or heavy bath towel to be placed underneath the buttocks during the enema.